 - Training twice a week will produce returns more than twice as quickly as training once a week, especially if you can stagger the sessions.
 You'll get fitter and more coordinated more quickly, and things will link together from session to session more easily.

 - Training three times a week seems to be the sweet spot for a lot of people between avoiding burnout and making rapid progress.
 You'll be able to spar hard every session.
 You'll be able to remember what you learned last class, and you'll develop good timing and reflexes.

 - Training even more often will give diminishing returns for most people.
-Yes, the best of the best are doing two a days every day, but that doesn't mean that the average person needs to do that.
-If it makes you happy, by all means do so - but if BJJ is a bit of fun and stress relief, then don't treat it like a job.
+Yes, the best of the best are doing two a day every day, but that doesn't mean that the average person needs to do that.
+If it makes you happy by all means do so, but if BJJ is a bit of fun and stress relief, then don't treat it like a job.
 A lot of lower belts burn out because they train too often, and end up quitting when they could have just trained in moderation instead.

 If you're thinking of starting, but can't train often, don't worry.
 Try anyway and enjoy being on the mats.
-If you're someone who used to train regularly but can't any more - don't quit!
-Most upper belts go through periods where they can't train often - but they stay on the mats, and the time that they do get in to training is time that keeps their skills fresh and slows down the rate of 'skill decay'.
+If you're someone who used to train regularly but can't anymore, don't quit!
+Most upper belts go through periods where they can't train often, but they stay on the mats, and the training time that they do get in is the time that keeps their skills fresh and slows down the rate of "skill decay."
 This means that when they do come back, it's easier for them to get back to their former level of skill.